backstage/backstage/docs/features/software-templates/writing-custom-field-extensions.md

 import React from 'react';
 import { FieldExtensionComponentProps } from '@backstage/plugin-scaffolder-react';
 import type { FieldValidation } from '@rjsf/utils';
+import FormControl from '@material-ui/core/FormControl';
+import FormHelperText from '@material-ui/core/FormHelperText';
+import Input from '@material-ui/core/Input';
-import {
+import InputLabel from '@material-ui/core/InputLabel';
-  FormControl,
-  FormHelperText,
-  Input,
-  InputLabel,
-} from '@material-ui/core';
 /*
  This is the actual component that will get rendered in the form */